ChessMax/awesome-programming-languages/README.md

 - [Dart](https://dart.dev/) - Dart is a programming language designed for client development, such as for the web and mobile apps.
 It is developed by Google and can also be used to build server and desktop applications.
 It is an object-oriented, class-based, garbage-collected language with C-style syntax.
 It can compile to either native code or JavaScript, and supports interfaces, mixins, abstract classes, reified generics and type inference.
 Primarally used with the Flutter GUI toolkit.
 - [daScript](https://github.com/GaijinEntertainment/daScript) - high-performance statically strong typed scripting language.
 - [Dictu](https://github.com/dictu-lang/Dictu) - Dictu is a high-level dynamically typed, multi-paradigm, interpreted programming language.
+- [Draco](https://github.com/Draco-lang) - a new .NET programming language under development.
+If you want further details on the language itself or want to contribute ideas, head over to the [language suggestions repository](https://github.com/Draco-lang/Language-suggestions).
 - [Dragon](https://dragon-lang.org/) - The Dragon is an innovative and practical general-purpose language.
 The supported programming paradigms are imperative, object-oriented, declarative using nested structures, functional and natural programming.
 The language is portable (Windows, Linux, macOS, etc.) and can be used to create Console and GUI.
 The language is designed to be simple, small, flexible and fast.
 - [DWScript](https://github.com/EricGrange/DWScript) - DWScript is an object-oriented scripting engine for Delphi based on the Delphi language, with extensions borrowed from other Pascal languages (FreePascal, Prism, etc.).
 It introduces a few Pascal language extensions of its own as well.
 - [Dyalect](https://github.com/vorov2/dyalect) - Dyalect is a dynamic programming language for .NET platform.
 It is lightweight, fast and modern.
 Dyalect (or Dy for short) supports Windows, MacOS and Linux.
 Dy runs on the top of its own high performance virtual machine.
 It compiles fast and can be used as an embeddable language or as a scripting language of your choice.
 It is also a good language to learn programming.
 Dyalect offers modern syntax, inspired by such languages as C#, Swift, Go and Rust, first class functions, coroutines, expressive modules, a dynamic type system with an ability to extend existing types with new methods and much more.